 - 1/4 cup of of orange juice

 Seasoning for the meat

 - 1 bell pepper

 - 2 teaspoons of salt

 - 3 tablespoons of vegetable oil (soy, peanut or corn)

 - 2 large tomatoes cut into slices

 - Mix the ketchup, mayonnaise, orange juice and Worcestershire sauce.
-Reserve (keep chilled).
+Set aside (keep chilled).

-- Pulse onion, garlic, pepper, 1 tablespoon of salt, a pinch of pepper and Worcestershire sauce in a food processor until you obtain a coarse paste.
+- Pulse onion, garlic, bell pepper, salt, pepper and Worcestershire sauce in a food processor until you obtain a coarse paste.

 - Reapply oil to the grill, and grill onions and tomatoes.

 - Reapply some oil to the grill and warm up the bread.